Land Access Policies and Programs - FIC

 State

 Many states have implemented approaches to support incoming producers’ access to agricultural land.
-There are a few key categories of approaches, tax credits, agricultural easement adaptations, leasing, land linking, and providing direct financial support.
+There are a few key categories of approaches, including tax credits, agricultural easement adaptations, leasing, land linking, and providing direct financial support.
 Below you will find examples and resources for each.

 The following tools can be used by state governments to support pathways to land access.